Bob Iger: Accolades and recognition

 In December 2019, Iger was named by Time as their Businessperson of the Year.
 In 2020, he was inducted into the Television Hall of Fame.

-In May 2021, Iger delivered the commencement address at The University of Texas at Austin.

-In September 2022, Iger was appointed an Honorary Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth II "for services to the UK/US relations"; the knighthood was one of the final two awarded during the Queen's seventy-year reign.
+In September 2022, Iger was appointed an Honorary Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth II "for services to the UK/US relations".
+In October 2024, Iger was awarded with the title of Chevalier de la Legion d'honneur by French president Emmanuel Macron for his service to the country of France.